 - 1 large egg white

-1. Heat the oil for deep-frying to 350 degrees Fahrenheit.
+Heat the oil for deep-frying to 350 F.

-2. Soak the shrimp in warm, lightly salted water for 5 minutes.
-Rinse in cold water, drain and pat dry with paper towels.
+Soak the shrimp in warm, lightly salted water for 5 minutes.
+Rinse in cold water, drain, and pat dry with paper towels.

-5. Carefully add the shrimp balls to the hot oil, adding only a few at a time so as not to overcrowd the wok.
+Carefully add the shrimp balls to the hot oil, adding only a few at a time so as not to overcrowd the wok.
 Deep-fry the balls, turning constantly, until they are crisp and golden (3 to 4 minutes).
-Remove and drain on paper towels.
+Remove the shrimp balls from the hot oil and drain them on paper towels.